WHAT I DO

 -

-How can Somatic Therapy benefit South Asian people?Somatic therapy focuses on the connection between mind and body to heal trauma and stress.
-It's beneficial for all communities including South Asian people as it offers a holistic approach that respects cultural sensitivities and addresses the emotional and physical manifestations of trauma.
+How can Somatic Therapy benefit SWANA people?Somatic therapy focuses on the connection between mind and body to heal trauma and stress.
+It's beneficial for all communities including MENA / South Asian people as it offers a holistic approach that respects cultural sensitivities and addresses the emotional and physical manifestations of trauma.

 -